tacowordpress/addmany/README.md

   }
 ```

 IMPORTANT: The method you define must be named "getFallBackRelatedPosts".
 It can handle more than one field if you allow it.
-Just create a case statement or some logic to check the key and then return the appropriate posts.
+Just create a switch statement or some logic to check the key and then return the appropriate posts.